When designing the Waimarama Surf Club in Hawkes Bay, architects Paris Magdalinos were looking to soften the hard concrete and steel exterior.

 The Forest Stewardship Council (FSC®) certified Vulcan Screening provided an excellent solution due the stability of the thermally modified timber combined with engineered vertical grain pattern.

-The timber was factory finished with a Silicate finish which protects the timber while allowing it to silver off gracefully with very low maintenance.
+The timber was factory finished with silicate which protects the timber while allowing it to silver off gracefully.

-The protective properties of this finish are impressive – lasting up to ten years for decking and 15 for cladding, i.e. up to four times the lifespan of current coatings.
+The protective properties of silicate are impressive – lasting up to ten years for decking and 15 for cladding, i.e. up to four times the lifespan of current coatings.

 Importantly, the product is totally biocide and emission-free, and can be cured without heating and applied to wet/damp wood, reducing energy costs.

-The Silicate finish allows the natural beauty of the wood to show through, without the common blackening seen in exterior applications.
+Silicate allows the natural beauty of the wood to show through, without the common blackening seen in exterior applications.

 In 2017, the Waimarama Surf Tower picked up a New Zealand Institute of Architects (NZIA) Award for Small Project Architecture.